oktadev/okta-blog/_source/_posts/2023-06-22-net-maui-authentication.md

 ### Update the MAUI application to support sign in and signout

-Now, it's time to update the UI to display the sign in and signout buttons, plus the user's claims once they're authenticated.
+Now, it's time to update the UI to display the sign in and sign out buttons, plus the user's claims once they're authenticated.
 Open the `MainPage.xaml` file and replace the content with the following:

 ```csharp
 <?xml version="1.0" encoding="utf-8" ?>